robidev/iec61850_open_server/README.md

 This will allow you to just run the existing showcase.

-Make sure you have installed the nessecary dependancies (Git,Java and Docker-compose):
+Make sure you have installed the nessecary dependancies (Git and Docker-compose):
 `$ sudo apt install git docker-compose`

 Create a working folder, e.g. substation;